A Nepalese woman was the victim of a pushback from Gejkovac to Ponikve in Bosnia and Herzegovina on June 6th, 2022.

-The woman had left Velika Kladuša, Bosnia and Herzegovina on June 5th, walking through the forest around 2 pm.
+The woman had left Velika Kladuša, Bosnia and Herzegovina, on June 5th, walking through the forest around 2 pm.
 The group she belonged to was made up of 13 people, of which at least half were women and a minor.
-After walking for a few hours during the afternoon, the group stopped to rest; the plan was to sleep until midnight and then leave and cross the border at night, when darkness guarantees greater safety and less chance of being seen.
+After walking for a few hours during the afternoon, the group stopped to rest; the plan was to sleep until midnight and then leave and cross the border at night.

 ”Don’t give documents at night! ”

-Then he made a phone call to ask for reinforcements and after about 15 minutes a van and a car arrived, driven respectively by two Croatian policemen.
+Then he made a phone call to ask for back up and after about 15 minutes a van and a car arrived, driven respectively by two Croatian officers.
 The group was ordered to get into the van.

 The journey lasted only 15 minutes, since the place from which the push-back had originated was relatively close to the border.
 Once they got out of the vehicle, the officers told them to return to Bosnia across the border and warned them not to try to return again; so that after a few hours of walking in the jungle, in the early morning the respondent and all the others returned to the starting point near Velika Kladuša, tired and exhausted after another failed attempt and with the sun now high in the sky.